 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.

 These include small files known as cookies.
 They cannot be used to identify you personally.
 These pieces of information are used to improve services for you through, for example:

-Google Analytics sets cookies to help us accurately estimate the number of visitors to the website and volumes of usage.
+Google Tag Manager sets cookies to help us accurately estimate the number of visitors to the website and volumes of usage.
 This is to ensure that the service is available when you want it and fast.